Track Exactly How Much

 View the source on GitHub.

-Adding the Function Name to Remote Content #
+Adding the PHP Function Name to Remote Content

-Now all that’s left is to enter ‘popmake_remote_content_ajax’ as the function name in the Remote Content Area box (shortcode option settings).
+Now all that’s left is to enter popmake_remote_content_ajax as the Function Name in the Remote Content Area > General settings.

 File Eagfbvuher